sagarkulkarni19/VGG11-MNIST/README.md

 - training loss vs the number of epochs
 - test accuracy vs the degree of rotation
 - test accuracy vs Gaussian blurring

+Use google cloud (with gpu) to test the code.